Floydlang/floyd/docs/README.md

 ## BAD IDEAS

-There feature have been excluded from Floyd on purpose, because they are a bad idea:
+These feature have been excluded from Floyd on purpose, because they are too complicated and or breaks composability.
+Some of these are programming constructs, some are attitudes:

 1. Aliasing
 2. Pointers & references